BenjaminBLi/integ120/enskilment.md

 A concept that comes from sports sciences.
 This is where we learn through doing and the environment, or becoming "more skilled".
-This is another type of [[social learning]].
+This is another type of [[social learning]], and is a way of enriching our [[personal knowledge]].